-Note: 1) Animals cannot be shown by more than one person in showmanship, and this includes FFA showmanship classes as well as other 4-H showmanship classes; 2) Animal must be stalled at the fair if that species is normally stalled at fair; 3) Animal must be on the 4-H member's ID sheet who is showing it; 4) If an animal is only entered in a showmanship class, it counts towards the exhibitor's limit on # of animals.
+Note: 1) Animals cannot be shown by more than one person in showmanship, and this includes FFA showmanship classes as well as other 4-H showmanship classes; 2) Animal must be stalled at the fair if that species is normally stalled at fair; 3) Animal must be on the 4-H member's ID sheet who is showing it.

-A party making an entry of registered stock of any kind shall furnish the department Superintendent, when called for, authentic certified copy of pedigree of such stock.
-Failure to do so will render the exhibit ineligible.
-The superintendent may move it to a commercial class if available.
+A party making an entry of registered stock of any kind shall furnish the Extension Office with authentic certified copy of pedigree of such stock with Livestock ID's due June 13th, 2025.
+Failure to do so will render the exhibit ineligible for registered breeding classes.
+The Extension Office and Superintendent will move it to a commercial class if available.

-Substitute Showman: An animal must be shown by the 4-H owner who entered it unless the exhibitor is excused by the Division Superintendent because of illness, disability due to an injury (e.g. broken arm or leg) or conflict with other livestock classes in the 4-H show.
+Substitute Showman: An animal must be shown by the 4-H owner who entered it unless the exhibitor is excused by the Division Superintendent because of illness or disability due to an injury (e.g. broken arm or leg).

-Uniform: 4-H exhibitors showing beef, dairy, sheep, swine, goats, dogs, rabbits, poultry, cats and companion animals are required to wear the official County Fair 4-H t-shirt, jeans and closed-toed, hard-soled shoes.
+Uniform: 4-H exhibitors showing beef, sheep, swine, goats, dogs, rabbits, poultry, cats and companion animals are required to wear the official County Fair 4-H t-shirt, jeans and closed-toed, hard-soled shoes.
 Hair must be pulled back.
 No hats or caps.